-If the title of this page is black, and/or you see the fighter-pilot header, click on the title to view the featured-image header.
+If you see the fighter-pilot header and/or the post title is in black, click on the title to view the featured image header.

 In 2011, when I first uploaded individual slides from the PowerPoint presentations as collected by Maj.
 Gen Yago F. de Bobadilla, Spanish Air Force, I couldn’t find a way to embed the slide show in a post.
 My recent collaboration with the webmaster of the Air Forces Escape and Evasion Society, however, has prompted me to upload the entire presentation for viewing.

 The process quickly morphed into a perfect example of “The McIntosh Brothers’ Pandora’s Box Syndrome,” in which a task that initially appears to be straightforward proves to be anything but, and that forced me to learn far more than I ever wanted to know about embedding PowerPoint slideshows into a WordPress site.

 It should be easy, right?
 Online tutorials by the millions cover every possible topic imaginable.
 In this case, however, most of the first page of results focused on problems with achieving my objective, as evidenced by an error message that said, “Content cannot be embedded for security reasons.”